rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 A "Public Key object" is a JSON object with information about a public key.
 - `name` : String - Human readable name stored at the Wallet for this key
 - `can_use` : Boolean - If false then Wallet doesn't have Private key for this public key, so, Wallet cannot execute operations with this key
-- `enc_pubkey` : HEXASTRING - Encoded value of this public key.
+- `enc_pubkey` : String - Hex encoded Encoded value of this public key.
 This HEXASTRING has no checksum, so, if using it always must be sure that value is correct
 - `b58_pubkey` : String - Encoded value of this public key in Base 58 format, also contains a checksum.
 This is the same value that Application Wallet exports as a public key
 - `ec_nid` : Integer - Indicates which EC type is used:
   - 714 = secp256k1